Learning quantum Hamiltonians at any temperature in polynomial time: Acknowledgments

 \section{Acknowledgments}

 AB is supported by Ankur Moitra's ONR grant and the NSF TRIPODS program (award DMS-2022448).
+AL is supported in part by an NSF GRFP and a Hertz Fellowship.
 AM is supported in part by a Microsoft Trustworthy AI Grant, an ONR grant and a David and Lucile Packard Fellowship.
 ET is supported by the NSF GRFP (DGE-1762114) and the Miller Institute for Basic Research in Science, University of California Berkeley.